 - A health center operated by the Indian Health Service (IHS), an Indian tribe, a tribal organization, or an urban Indian organization

-- An entity with a demonstrated record of success in providing training for nurse practitioners, physician assistants, health service psychologists, and/or social workers
+- An entity with a demonstrated record of success in providing training for nurse practitioners, physician assistants, health service psychologists, counselors, nurses, and/or social workers

-Applicants can request funding priority by demonstrating that they meet one of the four qualifications below:
+Applicants can request funding priority by demonstrating they meet a qualification below:

-- Qualification 1: Capacity to train specified professionals by providing a narrative describing the applicant's capacity to train the proposed number of participants of the specified professions (physician assistants, nurse practitioners, and/or social workers) to meet the needs of the area served and a data table for the proposed number of participants for each year of the project.
+- Qualification 1 - Capacity to Train Specified Professionals: Must provide a table describing the applicant's capacity to train the proposed number of participants of the specified professions to meet the needs of the area served, include the proposed number of participants for each year of the project.

-- Qualification 2: Team-based care by providing a narrative describing the applicant's experience in training providers to practice team-based care that integrates mental health and SUD prevention, treatment, and recovery services with primary care in community-based settings in the past two calendar years, 2018-2019 and 2019-2020.
+- Qualification 2 -Team-Based Care: Must provide a narrative describing the applicant's experience in training providers to practice team-based care that integrates mental health and SUD prevention, treatment, and recovery services with primary care in community-based settings in the past 2 calendar years, 2019-2020 and 2020-2021.

-technology and/or telehealth in the past two calendar
+information technology and/or telehealth in the past 2

 - The delivery of mental health and SUDs services